xnomas/NetOn-Writeups-2021/PawnPawn/README.md

 ## notes.wav

-So we have to files, `notes.wav` and `secret.7z`.
+So we have two files, `notes.wav` and `secret.7z`.
 When trying to extract `secret.7z` it asks for a password.
 So time to play the `noets.wav` file.
 Which turns out to be Morse code!</br>
 </br>
 Now a lot of people might have just done it by hand, but I tried and had a lot of mistakes.
 Why not use the tools availabe?
 Like this [one](https://morsecode.world/international/decoder/audio-decoder-adaptive.html)!
 An online Morse audio decoder.
 ```